The Ancient Temples of Jammu and Kashmir: Lost and Found

 god, Bhaskar, the temple is an imposing structure placed on top of a

-temple building in that ancient era.After spending hours marveling at the architectural genius on display all around the temple, we left for Verinag.
+hill plateau.After spending hours marveling at the architectural genius on display all around the temple, we left for Verinag.
 Situated at a distance of approximately 80km from Srinagar, it is one of the largest natural spring sites in India.
 Getting there we faced narrower mountainous roads and turns of all shapes and sizes.
 Now, for a vehicle this large and weighing in at over 2-tonnes, the last thing you'd expect is some hard cornering action.

 This